Manual Handling

 Read More >

-What is a Manual Handling Awareness Course
+What is a Manual Handling Training?

 In essence a manual handling awareness course is training designed to promote workplace safety.
 The course teaches safe techniques which refers to the process of lifting, carrying, or moving objects by hand or bodily force.
 Improper manual handling techniques can lead to serious injuries such as musculoskeletal disorders and strains.
 Therefore, it becomes crucial for individuals and organizations to be aware of proper manual handling practices in order to prevent workplace accidents.